 When you remove a file from source control, Version Manager does not delete the workfile or Version Manager archive.
 The IDE project remains unchanged.

-IDE-specific For the IDE-specific menu command, see Part 2, "IDE Reference," on page 55. information
+For the IDE-specific menu command, see Part 2, "IDE Reference," on page 55.

-Returning files to source control, see "Returning Files to Source control" on page 24.
+For information on returning files to source control, see "Returning Files to Source

+Control" on page 24.